[ Printer Friendly Version ] [ Report Abuse ]

 My pace slowed as I stepped into the girl’s lavatory.
 “Myrtle?” her name barely escaped the my rough lips when then sobbing reduced to sniffs.
 “Hagrid?”
 My mind buzzed.
 Her voice!
 My heart pounded harder and I could feel my eyes swell with tears as I saw her float out of the stall.

 She just was staring at me.
 I couldn’t find the words and then suddenly, was unable to stop them.
 I was talking, uncontrollably, almost yelling at her.

 “Myrtle I didn’t kill yeh!
 Yeh know that I..,I care bout yeh n’ I don’t want anythin’ to happen to ew!
 People are sayin’ that I killed ya an’ I didn’t.
 I swear it Myrtle I didn’t kill ya!
 I love yeh and I didn’t kill yeh!
 Yeh know I didn’t kill ya right Myrtle?”

 “Hagrid?
 You…” her voice cracked and it was apparent that she was about to cry.
 “You!
 You did this to me?!”
-Hagrid felt his heart drop.
+My heart plummeted.
 “You killed me!
 I trusted you and thought you cared!”